 In this case, you need to upgrade the data and libraries of the master server (9.3) with pg_upgrade before starting the replication.

-Remember that you can see the version of PostgreSQL to install on your application by using a manifest file, like so:
+Remember that you can set the version of PostgreSQL to install for your application by using a manifest file, like so:

 production: postgresql: configuration: version: 9.3.6